Two Fed officials see no case for rate cut now; Kaplan 'open-minded'

 The officials made their remarks on the sidelines of the Fed's annual central banking conference in Jackson Hole, Wyoming, amid broad concerns that the longest U.S. economic expansion on record may end because of the U.S.-China trade war, a global manufacturing slowdown and the possibility the Fed has set rates too high.

-Still, the U.S. labour market seems healthy, a key indicator in a consumption-led economy.
-Initial claims for state unemployment benefits dropped 12,000 to a seasonally adjusted 209,000 for the week ended Aug.
+Still, the U.S. labor market, a key indicator in a consumption-led economy, seems healthy.
+Initial claims for state unemployment benefits dropped by 12,000 to a seasonally adjusted 209,000 for the week ended Aug.
 17, the Labor Department said in a separate report.
 The decline was sharper than expected.

-In their interviews on Thursday, George and Harker both described the yield curve as a signal they watch, but not one that was clearly pointing to a recession at this point.
+In their interviews on Thursday, George and Harker both described the yield curve as a signal they watch, but not one that was clearly pointing to a recession now.

 "It's one signal among several," Harker said.